Arjun Kapoor: 2003–2014: Early work and breakthrough

-Yash Raj Films' next project to star Kapoor was the action thriller Aurangzeb (2013) whose title matches the name of a Mughal emperor of the same name.
-Marking the directorial debut of Atul Sabharwal, it co-starred Jackie Shroff, Rishi Kapoor and Amrita Singh; he portrayed two estranged twin brothers, Ajay and Vishal, who end up in each other's places as part of a huge conspiracy to overthrow their biological father's empire.
+Yash Raj Films' next project to star Kapoor was the action thriller Aurangzeb (2013), whose title matches the name of a Mughal emperor of the same name.
+Marking the directorial debut of Atul Sabharwal, it co-starred Prithviraj Sukumaran, Jackie Shroff, Rishi Kapoor and Amrita Singh; he portrayed two estranged twin brothers, Ajay and Vishal, who end up in each other's places as part of a huge conspiracy to overthrow their biological father's empire.
 Critic Rachna Saltz from The New York Times said of Kapoor that he is a "star of an earlier generation" and is "well-cast and matched".
 However, the film underperformed at the box office.

-For his first film in 2014, Kapoor teamed with Yash Raj Films for the third consecutive time on Gunday, a crime action film also starring Ranveer Singh and Priyanka Chopra.
+For his first film in 2014, Kapoor teamed with Yash Raj Films for the third consecutive time on Gunday, a crime action film also starring Ranveer Singh, Priyanka Chopra, and Irrfan Khan.
 Directed by Ali Abbas Zafar, it saw him and Singh portray two bandits with bold attitude, in love with a dancer (Chopra).
-He described his character as "temperamental" who acts as a "moment's heat".
-Film analyst Anupama Chopra mentioned the film as an "unabashed love letter to the 1970s".
-Gunday proved to be a commercial success, and accumulated over ₹1.2 billion worldwide.
+He described his character as "temperamental" who acts as a "moment's heat."
+Film analyst Anupama Chopra mentioned the film as an "unabashed love letter to the 1970s."
+Gunday proved to be a commercial success and accumulated over ₹1.2 billion worldwide.